CogitoNTNU/CogitoXInfor/readme.md

 ### TODO:

 - Look at the code base
-- Look at data and add to database (django)
+- Look at the data
 - Find out how to add a recommendation systems
 - Implement recommendation systems
 - Test recommendation systems